maximilianbehr/cuPolar/README.md

 `cuPolar` is a `CUDA` library implementing Newton and Hayley's method for the Polar Decomposition of a nonsingular square matrix $A=QH$, where $Q$ is unitary and $H$ is hermitian positive semidefinite.

-`cuNMF` supports real and complex, single and double precision matrices.
+`cuPolar` supports real and complex, single and double precision matrices.

 ## Available Functions